Air Hawaii Airlines

 The airlines second Douglas DC-10 was delivered in December 1985 , and a daily San Francisco-Honolulu service was started on December 15, 1985, however the struggling carriers financial condition continued to worsen.
 A third DC-10 was delivered on January 13, 1986, yet was only in service for a few weeks.
 Even though Air Hawaii was in the midst of the busy Hawaiian winter tourist season, losses continued and the airline was forced to suspend flights and shut down operations on February 19, 1986, having been in service only three months.
 Both of the DC-10s were immediately repossessed and the airlines assets liquidated with a formal bankruptcy filing in March 1986.
 There were plans to restart the airline, but this never materialized and the operating certificate and remaining assets were sold off.

-Freshly painted in the Air Hawaii "Bird of Paradise" colors and is awaiting final outfitting at World Airlines maintenance base in Oakland, California in September 1985, is N904WA, a Douglas DC-10-10.
+Freshly painted in the Air Hawaii "Bird of Paradise" colors and awaiting final outfitting at the World Airlines maintenance base in Oakland, California in September 1985, is N904WA, a Douglas DC-10-10.

 Awaiting delivery at the World Airlines Maintenance base in Oakland, California, is Air Hawaii's second leased aircraft N905WA, a Douglas DC-10-10.